MHI Inc. Product and Company Overview

 What was it in the year 1950?
 About 281 ppm.

 Is global warming tied to the CO2 increase?
 Yes.
-With the current acceleration in the atmospheric content, it is rising rapidly.
-This is the cause of several climate-related damages to the infrastructure.
-Climate change could trigger asset value losses, harming the US and the global economy.
-As the planet rapidly approaches 1.5 degrees C of warming, scientists warn that rising temperatures are degrading the Earth’s ability to soak up carbon dioxide, threatening to exacerbate climate change further.
-To keep warming in check, they stress, countries must make steep cuts to emissions in the next few years.
+The GHGs (greenhouse gases) are rising rapidly.
+This is the cause of several climate-related damages to the infrastructure as it enables severe weather like very high temperatures, thunderstorms, and lightning.
+Climate change could trigger high asset value losses, harming the US and the global economy.
+As the planet rapidly approaches the 1.5-degree Centigrade warming threshold, scientists warn that rising temperatures are degrading the Earth’s ability to soak up carbon dioxide, threatening to exacerbate climate change further.
+Regardless, one should note that the Earth’s average temperature fluctuates yearly due to natural variability in Earth’s climate systems.
+To keep warming in check, countries must make steep cuts to emissions in the next few years with an emphasis on industrial heating electrification of large KW and MW installations.
 Contact MHI.

 Is the technology available?
 Yes.

-Compact commercial 10 MW electric convective heaters and decarbonized steam generators for all global voltages by country are readily available.
+Compact commercial Single Stage 45 MW, larger electric convective heaters, and decarbonized steam generators for all global voltages by country are now available.
 Each 10 MW machine today is compact.
-About twenty-five to fifty 10 MW machines working year-round (~8760 hrs. per year operation ) could be enough to start capping the emissions at the 2022 level.
+For example, a 400C 1.2 MW heater is only 24″ long.
+About twenty-five to fifty 10 MW machines working year-round (~8760 hrs. per year operation ) could be enough to start meaningful capping the emissions to the 2022 levels.
 Contact MHI.
 View all MHI products.

 Tips for the best decarbonization equipment.
-Although there could be an initial premium, if feasible, always select the equipment that offers the best energy efficiency, lowest pressure drops lowest ancillary costs, the highest degree of process control electronics, and highest temperature output (as it leads to rapid productivity and efficiency), and highly compact units with a low spatial footprint.
+When feasible, always select the equipment that offers the best energy efficiency, lowest pressure drops, lowest ancillary costs, the highest degree of process control electronics, and highest temperature output (as it leads to rapid productivity and efficiency), and highly compact units with a low spatial footprint.
 Choose stainless steel or low-corrosion enclosures, and minimize materials that cannot be recycled.

 Can one capture CO2 from the air and store it?
-Please click here to compare the economics of carbon sequestration and simply preventing emissions.
+Perhaps, but what can be captured can always be released.
+Capture costs are high.
+Please click here to compare the economics of carbon sequestration against simply preventing emissions.
+Why not just avoid making the CO2?

 MHI Inc. offers Clean and Lean Manufactured Products for Decarbonization in Process Materials Technologies.

 MHI decarbonized heating systems emit Zero CO2, Zero NOx, Zero SO2, Zero Mercury, and Zero Soot.
 The savings could be enormous when using MHI-decarbonized products.
-A typical cost calculation is given below for industrial heating.
+A typical cost calculation for industrial heating is given below.

 No Plastic, Combustion, MQL, Energy, and Water Savings with Simplicity.